-The purpose of this policy is to set out our commitment to providing an enhanced right to exchange through tenancy agreements, to enable our tenants to move home within Notting Hill Genesis (NHG) stock or more widely between social housing providers.
+This policy sets out our approach to mutual exchange.
+It highlights our commitment to providing an enhanced right to exchange our tenancy agreements, to enable our tenants to move home within Notting Hill Genesis stock or more widely between social housing providers.
 This policy outlines the types of exchanges that we facilitate and our obligation to ensuring that all exchanges are completed promptly and in line with legislation.